Cosmetic Surgery (Standards) Bill [HL]

 Overview

 This bill aims to improve safety and standards in cosmetic surgery by creating a new register of medical practitioners specializing in cosmetic procedures within the existing Specialist Register for medical practitioners.
-This will enhance transparency and accountability within the industry.
+This will help patients identify appropriately qualified surgeons.

 Description

-The bill amends the Medical Act 1983.
-It mandates the General Council to establish a scheme within 12 months to identify medical practitioners specializing in cosmetic surgery on the Specialist Register.
-This applies even to those practicing outside the National Health Service (NHS).
-The General Council must develop criteria for inclusion on this register, considering recommendations from the Cosmetic Surgery Interspecialty Committee of the Royal College of Surgeons.
-The criteria will exclude anyone previously removed from the Specialist Register under section 29B of the 1983 Act (related to refused grants and license withdrawals).
-The Act extends to England, Wales, Scotland, and Northern Ireland and comes into force three months after being passed.
+The Cosmetic Surgery (Standards) Bill amends the Medical Act 1983.
+It mandates the General Council to establish a scheme within 12 months to identify cosmetic surgery practitioners on the Specialist Register.
+This scheme will use criteria determined by the General Council, considering recommendations from the Cosmetic Surgery Interspecialty Committee of the Royal College of Surgeons.
+The criteria must exclude individuals whose names have been removed from the register for misconduct.
+The bill applies to England, Wales, Scotland, and Northern Ireland.

 Government Spending

-The bill does not specify any direct government spending.
-The costs associated with implementing the scheme will likely fall upon the General Medical Council, but no figures are provided in the bill text.
+The bill doesn't directly specify government spending.
+The cost will likely involve the General Council's work in creating and maintaining the new scheme, but no figures are provided in the bill text.

 Groups Affected

-• Patients: Should benefit from increased transparency and potentially higher safety standards due to greater regulation of practitioners.
+- Patients: Will benefit from increased transparency and potentially higher safety standards in choosing cosmetic surgeons.

-• General Medical Council (GMC): Responsible for establishing and maintaining the new register, incurring administrative costs.
+- General Council: Responsible for creating and implementing the registration scheme, incurring administrative costs.

-• Royal College of Surgeons: Their recommendations on criteria for registration will significantly influence the scheme's implementation.
+- Royal College of Surgeons: Their recommendations on registration criteria will influence the scheme’s development.

 Powered by nyModel